 Frustrated.
 Stressed.
 Tired.
 Overwhelmed.
 Unfulfilled.
 Sadly, these are the words many of us-even committed, God-loving Christian people-would use to best describe our lives.
 But a frenetic, discontented, anxiety-laden lifestyle is polar opposite of God's desire for us.
 The prophet Isaiah offers imagery of what the Christian life is supposed to look like.
-The dictionary definition of soaring is to travel great distances at a higher level; to continually move onward and upward; to rise to majestic stature.
+Our Creator's desire is that we soar like eagles.
+Not simply fly.
+Not to guide, but to soar.
+The dictionary definition of soar is to travel great distances at a higher level; to continually move onward and upward; to rise to majestic stature.

 When I think of someone who is soaring in their faith I think of a person whose life is marked by abiding peace and unending joy; who is completely dependent on God's strength and not their own; who walks in confidence, assured that, no matter what comes their way, no matter what others say, they are deeply loved by God.
-Using that definition, I can honestly say that I know only about five or six people who are soaring.
+Using that definition, I can honestly say that I I can count on one hand the people I know who I would describe as soaring.
 There are many believers - me included - who may get airborne for a time, but our trajectory is not always onward and upward.
 We're up then we're down.
 We're riding on the wings of faith one moment then grounded by adversity and uncertainty the next.
 We are flapping our wings but going nowhere.
+Even in the Christian community, I see more people crashing and burning than I do soaring.

 The question that begs an answer is this: If God intends for us to soar like eagles, why aren't more of us soaring?
-There are actually a number of things that can keep us grounded in our faith:
+There are actually a number of things that can prevent us from soaring in our faith as God desires:

 - Our past.
 There is no question that for good or bad we are shaped by our past.
-How we grew up, how we interacted with family, who we hung around with, choices we made years ago can still have a profound effect on our lives.
+How we grew up, how we interacted with family, who we hung around with, choices we made, things that we did or were done to us years ago can still have a profound effect on our lives.
 But we cannot soar with confidence, peace, and joy in the present if we are consumed by the pain, remorse, and regret of the past. - Shame.
-The words guilt and shame are often used interchangeably in our culture but they are very different.
-While guilt whispers that what we've done is bad, shame shouts that we are bad.
+The words guilt and shame are often used interchangeably in our culture, but they are very different.
+While guilt whispers that what we've done is bad.
+Guilt has to do with our behavior, shame is about our character.
 At the core of shame is the warped belief that we are defective, flawed, unworthy, unacceptable.
-The truth is, we will never truly get close to God, we will never experience the depth of His peace, we will never soar like eagles when we are shrouded in shame. - Fear.
+The truth is, we will never truly get close to God, we will never experience the depth of His peace, we will never soar like eagles when we are weighed down by shame.

+• Fear.
 Studies have shown that the three most common fears people have are the fear of flying, the fear of public speaking, and the fear of heights.
-But none of those phobias will send us into a spiritual tailspin like a fear of failure, a fear of rejection, or a fear of intimacy.
+But none of those phobias will send us into a spiritual tailspin like the three fears that studies have shown that all too many of us carry - the fear of failure, the fear of rejection, and the fear of intimacy.